• Skip to primary navigation

 Step 1: Be sure your butter is at room temperature.
 This is important so the butter whips into the powdered sugar.
 I recommend removing the butter from the refrigerator for 1-2 hours (or longer) before making the frosting.

-HINT: If you are in a hurry, you can microwave your butter for 20-25 seconds to soften it.
-Don't microwave it too long, or the frosting will be too warm and not set right.
+HINT: If you are in a hurry, microwave your butter for 20-25 seconds to soften it.
+Don’t microwave it too long; the frosting will be too warm and not set right.

 cinnamon frosting on a standing mixer beater

 Step 2: Add the powdered sugar, room-temperature butter, vanilla extract, and milk to a standing mixer or large mixing bowl.
-(If you are using a mixing bowl, you will want to use an electric mixer to whip up the frosting.)
+(If you use a mixing bowl, you will want to use an electric mixer to whip up the frosting.)

 Step 3: Mix the ingredients at a low speed and gradually increase the speed.
 Going slowly at first will prevent the powdered sugar from flying out of the bowl.